-Now the hilbert space of the system can be generated for the fidelity and KL divergence and the dictionary of functions the user would like to compute every period epochs can be given to the MetricEvaluator.
+Now the Hilbert space of the system can be generated for the fidelity and KL divergence.

 '''

 [6]: period = 10

 space = nn_state.generate_hilbert_space(nv)

 '''

 Now the training can begin.
 The PositiveWaveFunction object has a property called fit which takes care of this.
 MetricEvaluator must be passed to the fit function in a list (callbacks).